out4b/cdif/README.md

 The Original UPnP specification has defined a rich set of primitive types for state variables, which we map to characteristics or values in other standards, and also defined keywords such as ```allowedValueRange``` / ```allowedValueList``` to aid data validations.
 However unfortunately, these are still not sufficient to describe the complex-typed data as defined in other standards.
 Therefore, to provide a complete solution for data typing and validations would be a real challenge.

-Considering these facts, CDIF would try to take following approaches to offer a complete solution for data typing and validations:
+Considering these facts, CDIF would try to take following approaches to offer a common solution for data typing and validations:

 * Data would be considered to be either in primitive or complex types
 * ```dataType``` keyword inside state variable's definition would be used to describe its type